Israel accuses Iran of Cyprus attack plot after suspect arrested - NewsBreak

 Cypriot media, citing a police source, have reported that the suspect, who has not been charged, was arrested on Sept.
 27 in the capital Nicosia, just after crossing by car from a checkpoint linking the Turkish-controlled north and the southern parts of the ethnically divided island.

 A silencer was also found in his vehicle, the reports said.
-People using the checkpoint at the time reported extensive searches of vehicles during the crossover transit.
+He was widely reported as an Azeri holding a Russian passport, aged either 38 or 39.

+The suspect was taken before a magistrates court which approved an eight day remand request from police last week.
+By law, police need to petition court for any extension of his remand.

 Israel appeared to hint that its intelligence services had contributed to Cyprus’ foiling of the suspected attack plot.